playframework/play-generated-docs/manual/scalaGuide/main/sql/ScalaAnorm.md

 }
 ```

 Now what about the `String~Int` type?
 This is an **Anorm** type that is not really convenient to use outside of your database access code.
-You would want have a simple tuple `(String, Int)` instead.
+You would rather have a simple tuple `(String, Int)` instead.
 You can use the `map` function on a `RowParser` to transform its result to a more convenient type:

 ```scala
 str("name") ~ int("population") map { case n~p => (n,p) }
 ```

-> **Note:** We created a tuple `(String,Int)` here, but there is nothing stoping you from transforming the `RowParser` result to any other type, such as a custom case class.
+> **Note:** We created a tuple `(String,Int)` here, but there is nothing stopping you from transforming the `RowParser` result to any other type, such as a custom case class.

 Now, because transforming `A~B~C` types to `(A,B,C)` is a common task, we provide a `flatten` function that does exactly that.
 So you finally write: